-- performance and ecology
+- ecology and performance

-- chronic pain and disability in performance and dance
+- chronic pain and dance

-- (re)wilding performance
+- disability in performance

-- collaboration and devised performance
+- wilding performance

-- intergenerational practice
+- intergenerational collaborative performance

 - child and nontrained performers